Jack Barsky: KGB career

 Barsky discovered that the people who trained him did not have an authentic understanding of Americans, and he struggled at first with his assignment.
 While his instructions were to infiltrate political circles and get close to Brzezinski, he was not given specific instructions on how he was supposed to accomplish that.
 He also learned that while his English was excellent, he was very pushy and argumentative when dealing with people.
 He was shocked when he was confronted with this fact by a fed-up friend.
 He realized that he was essentially too East German to fit in.

 Barsky received weekly radio transmissions from the Soviets and at night spent hours decrypting messages.
 Photos and documents hidden in small canisters were delivered to the KGB via dead drops around New York.
 His assignments included tracking Nikolai Khokhlov, a Soviet defector living in California and a KGB spy gone rogue in Canada, and even writing an assessment of the American public's perception of the Soviet–Afghan War.
 Every two years, he went back to East Germany for three weeks of vacation and debriefing, always returning to the U.S. using fake passports.
 In 1984, he began working for MetLife and was able to provide the Soviets with programming code that helped their computer scientists keep up with the West.

 Barsky noted that the Soviets in the 1980s were trying to recruit right-wing radicals as sources.
 He created profiles on potential right-wing recruits.
 However, Barsky never learned of the outcome of this effort as separate agents were responsible for the attempted recruitment.
 Barsky also stated, "Many a right-wing radical had given information to the Soviets under a 'false flag', thinking they were working with a Western ally, such as Israel, when in fact their contact was a KGB operative."

 On Barsky's first trip back to East Germany in 1980, he was allowed to marry his girlfriend, an accepted practice as the KGB believed a married spy with a spouse back home would be less likely to defect.
 He married again in the United States in 1986 after a woman he was dating, who was an illegal immigrant from Guyana, needed help to get a green card.
-He initially married her as a favor, but after she got pregnant, he then tried to make the marriage work.
+He initially married her as a favor, but after she got pregnant, he tried to make the marriage work.
 For several years, he led a double life, with a wife and son in East Germany and a wife and daughter in the United States.
 His two families did not know about each other.
 He later reflected that he kept his two identities separate in his mind.
 He told Der Spiegel in 2015, "I did a good job of separating the two.
 Barsky had nothing to do with Dittrich and Dittrich wasn't responsible for Barsky."